Ranjandas/shikari-scenarios/scenarios/nomad-secure/README.md

 $ consul operator raft list-peers
 ```

-4. Check the health of Nomad and consul using `systemd` logs as below :
+4. Check the health of Nomad and consul using `systemd` logs, by exec'ing into VMs as below :
 ```
-   sudo journalctl -u nomad
-   sudo journalctl -u consul
+   shikari exec -n test -s  "sudo journalctl -u nomad" shikari exec -n test -s  "sudo journalctl -u consul"
 ```
 📝: The above commands output will reflect in logs that TLS/ACL is enabled, and will provide general logging.
 Please make sure we dont see any ACL/TLS related errors.